Physical attractiveness: Genitalia

-Skin color
+Skin colour

-Manual laborers who spent extended periods of time outside developed a darker skin tone due to exposure to the sun.
+Manual labourers who spent extended periods of time outside developed a darker skin tone due to exposure to the sun.
 As a consequence, an association between dark skin and the lower classes developed.
-Light skin became an aesthetic ideal because it symbolized wealth.
-"Over time society attached various meanings to these colored differences.
+Light skin became an aesthetic ideal because it symbolised wealth.
+"Over time society attached various meanings to these coloured differences.
 Including assumptions about a person's race, socioeconomic class, intelligence, and physical attractiveness."

 Some research has suggested that redder and yellower skin tones, reflecting higher levels of oxygenated blood, carotenoid and to a lesser extent melanin pigment, and net dietary intakes of fruit and vegetables, appear healthier, and therefore more attractive.
 However, there is little direct evidence that skin colour is actually related to health or immune system strength.

-An historical preference for lighter-skinned women has been documented across many cultures.
+A historical preference for lighter-skinned women has been documented across many cultures.
 However, the accuracy of this research has been questioned by other authors.
-Experimental studies show that white Western men are more attracted to dark-tanned women, rather than medium-tanned or pale women.
-A 2010 study found a preference for lighter-skinned (but not lightest} women in New Zealand and California, however other research has found that African-American males and females consider medium complexion as more attractive than lighter or darker skin, while white and Hispanic women seek to tan their skin in order to increase their attractiveness to the opposite sex.
+Experimental studies show that white Western men are more attracted to tanned women, rather than pale women, and that women themselves believe that they are more attractive with tan skin.
+A 2010 study found a preference for lighter-skinned (but not lightest) women in New Zealand and California.
+However, other research has found that African-American males and females consider medium complexion as more attractive than lighter or darker skin, while white and Hispanic women seek to tan their skin in order to increase their attractiveness to the opposite sex.
 There is a direct correlation between being tan and self-perceived attractiveness, especially among young women.

+According to research from China, since the 2010s, tan skin has emerged as the new beauty ideal for women in China, and Chinese women themselves believe their tan skin is more attractive and healthier than pale skin.
+Similar findings from Japan have found that the ideal female skin colour is tan, with no spots or roughness.
+There is a widespread perception in Japan that White women's skin is less beautiful than Japanese women's, as White women are stereotyped as being too pale and roughly textured.

 The relationship between attractiveness and skin colour may also intersect with ethnicity and prior experience.
-Skin color preferences may shift over time, as in Western culture, where tanned skin used to be associated with the sun-exposed manual labor of the lower-class, but since the mid-20th century it has generally been considered more attractive and healthier than before, with sun tanning becoming fashionable.
+Skin colour preferences may shift over time, as in Western culture, where tanned skin used to be associated with the sun-exposed manual labour of the lower-class, but since the mid-20th century it has generally been considered more attractive and healthier than before, with sun tanning becoming fashionable.
 In the African state of Mali, skin bleaching is common as it is thought to improve one's social standing and attractiveness to the opposite sex, although there has also been vocal opposition to this notion from pop culture icons.

 Skin radiance or glowing skin may influence perception of beauty and physical attractiveness.